 The project was funded by the Home Office’s Building A Stronger Britain Together Programme, and ran throughout 2019.

 Cicely Northcote prison project

-We worked with ex prisoners and visited HMP Brixton prison.
+We worked with ex prisoners and visited HMP Brixton prison in order to assist with rehabilitation into society.
 We were invited to host a Q & A session on Prison Radio to discuss the employment and volunteer opportunities that YourStory offers, which was broadcasted in prisons nationwide.

 Support provided included helping soon to be released prisoners find accomodation, supporting a young man through controlling his anger management and helping them to find employment.
 3 ex prisoners, upon release, began to mentor and support some of the young people that we work with, benefitting not only themselves but the young people in their community.

 The project was funded by The Cicely Northcote Trust, and ran from 2019 – 2020.

 The Hampton Project was an alternative education programme.
 The project focused on young people in secondary school who had been excluded from mainstream education.
 Mentoring support & education were provided to them.